blastcloud/guzzler/README.md

 ---

-Simplify your unit tests that use Guzzle with a mock-like syntax.
+Supercharge your unit tests that use Guzzle with a mock-like syntax.
 Guzzler covers the process of setting up a mock handler, recording history of requests, and provides several convenience methods for creating expectations and assertions on that history.

 ## Installation